 The method includes three core principles: teach Hebrew in Hebrew, focus on practical skills, and introduce students to the culture.

 The term ulpan previously was used to describe state-funded Hebrew education for new immigrants.

 However, currently it is used a little more freely.

-You will find online platforms and language courses calling themselves ulpans, even if teaching doesn’t take place in Israel.
+You will find online platforms and Hebrew courses calling themselves ulpans, even if teaching doesn’t take place in Israel.

 In this post the term ulpan will refer to the traditional concept of ulpan immersion learning.
 The only difference being that I don’t consider it being aimed only at new immigrants.

 Ulpanim have many advantages and the aim of this post is not to discount this learning method.